d3k4-k3rb3r0s/CarWash/README.md

   - Fixed the issue with all AP rows from `traffic_report.csv` being written to `traffic_tickets.csv`.
   - Fixed the error with the --help call.
   - Random miscellaneus typos and grammar errors fixed as well as output formatting and modification/update of the ascii CarWash image.
+  - Random miscellaneus typos and grammar errors fixed as well as output formatting and modification/update of the ascii CarWash image.

 ## [To Do Lists]